lspaudel/sql-chinook-tutorial/README.md

 open an issue or submit a pull request.
 Contributions that improve clarity, fix mistakes or extend the coverage of SQL topics are very welcome.

-## References

-1. Description of the Chinook database as a digital media store with tables for artists, albums, media tracks, invoices and customers【164620213541603†L74-L77】.
-2. List of tables in the Chinook sample database: employees, customers, invoices and invoice items, artists, albums, media types, genres, tracks, playlists and playlist_track【385411505122746†L45-L67】.
-3. Details about how the Chinook dataset was created using real iTunes metadata, fictitious personal data and randomly generated sales information【161739135198354†L141-L146】.